wesdoyle/python_epidemic_simulation/README.md

 The following laws govern the simulation:

+- When initialized, a configured percentage of adherent hosts follow preventative measures.
+- Unless limited by preventative measures, hosts initialize traveling in a random direction in a specified range of speed.
 - If an `unexposed` and `infected` host come into contact, the `unexposed` host becomes `infected`
 - `infected` hosts, while contagious, gradually recover over time
 - All hosts survive
 - After a configurable period of time, an `infected` host becomes `recovered`
 - `recovered` hosts are not contagious

 ### Preventative Measures